rioceane/World_IMaker/GLImac-Template/README.md

 Color :
 	To modify the color, click on the color of your choice in the menu (in the left of the window).

+Procedural Generation of a scene :
+	Press SPACE